 Moving to more digital measurement that is bidirectional and improves clinicians' ability to positively impact patient care at the point of care is a laudable goal.
 However, CMS must have realistic timelines when placing requirements on industry.
-While TEFCA and FHIR will assist in achieving interoperability, this will not solve all of the problems ACOs are currently facing in transitioning to digital measures, as we have seen with the initial work by ACOs to prepare for reporting eCQMs by the 2025 deadline.
-FHIR standards will reduce some of the burden associated with reporting of quality measurement information, but it does not solve the problem of lack of data standardization.
+While TEFCA and FHIR will assist in achieving interoperability, these things will not solve all of the problems ACOs are currently facing in transitioning to digital measures, as we have seen with the initial work by ACOs to prepare for reporting eCQMs by the 2025 deadline.
+FHIR standards will reduce some of the burden associated with reporting of quality measurement information, but it does not solve the problem of lack of standardization in EHRs as it relates to data availability and validity.
 ACOs anticipate that significant work will be required to map and validate these data to the FHIR standard to enable reporting via this mechanism.
-Open APIs and rapid expansion of the FHIR standard are needed to achieve the digital quality measure future CMS envisions.
-However, CMS should work with ONC to advance the adoption of interoperability standards so that provider data collection and reporting requirements are enabled by health information technology.
-To address aggregation across multiple EHRs, the EHRs must speak the same language, both in infrastructure and meaning.
-While FHIR will provide a uniform infrastructure, it will not always address the issue of having the same meaning when sharing/aggregating data.
-For example, EHRs could exchange the practitioner FHIR resource, and the meaning of 'practitioner' could be attributed provider, or it could mean the last provider the patient had an encounter with.
-For this reason, addressing the appropriate level of granularity needed for all required reporting elements must be included in CMS's roadmap to dQMs.

-We urge caution as CMS transitions to dQMs; CMS must deploy pilots before implementing programwide requirements to ensure that data are valid and reliable and to identify unintended consequences.
+We urge caution as CMS transitions to dQMs; CMS must deploy pilots before implementing program-wide requirements to ensure that data are valid and reliable and to identify unintended consequences.
 Further, CMS should develop a strategy that will examine the accuracy and validity of each data element moving forward to confirm that invalid data are not used in a measure.
 As is the case with eCQMs, CMS must also consider how data aggregation should occur when collecting data across TINs and EHRs.
 Simply re-specifying measures in the new FHIR-based standard will not be sufficient and additional guidance and work is required to address questions such as the de-duplication of patients.
 Further, CMS should look to use a broader set of data sources when moving to dQMs, such as data from care management systems.
 We urge CMS to take a thorough and thoughtful approach to transitioning to dQMs across CMS programs, involving stakeholders like ACOs in the early phases of this work.